Nick Senzel Player Props: Reds vs. Pirates

 Nick Senzel At The Plate

-- In three of seven games this season, Senzel has had at least one hit, including one game with multiple hits.
+- Senzel has picked up a hit in four games this season (50.0%), including one multi-hit game.

-- He has not gone deep in his seven games this season.
+- He has not hit a long ball in his eight games this season.

-- Senzel has driven in a run in one game this year.
+- Senzel has picked up an RBI twice this season, but just one in each of those games.

-- He has scored at least one run four times this season (57.1%), including one multi-run game.
+- In four of eight games this season, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.